e-kotov/spanishoddata-paper-supplement/README.md

 <https://doi.org/10.5281/zenodo.15207374>.

-To open this repository online using interactive `RStudio` environment and run the scripts, Just click the link \>\> [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/e-kotov/spanishoddata-paper-supplement/HEAD?urlpath=rstudio)
+To open this repository online using interactive `RStudio` environment and run the scripts, just click the link \>\> [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/e-kotov/spanishoddata-paper-supplement/HEAD?urlpath=rstudio)
 <https://mybinder.org/v2/gh/e-kotov/spanishoddata-paper-supplement/HEAD?urlpath=rstudio>,
 then read the [relevant section below](#binder).

 # Getting Started

-If you are only looking for the aritcle plots and supplement data (such as articles analysis data, search queries and results), kindly see the [“Repository Structure” -\> “General interest files”](#general-interest-files) section.
+If you are only looking for the article plots and supplement data (such as articles analysis data, search queries and results), kindly see the [“Repository Structure” -\> “General interest files”](#general-interest-files) section.
 If you would like to learn